ddevault/starbound-dev/networking/index.md

     </tbody>
 </table>

-{% include packet-header.html name="Client Connect" id="6" direction="client-to-server" compressed="true" %}
+{% include packet-header.html name="Client Connect" id="6" direction="client-to-server" %}

 This packet is sent in the handshake process immediately after the [Protocol Version](#protocol-version).
 It contains all relevant data about the connecting player.